simeononsecurity/simeononsecurity.ch/content/articles/applications-for-blockchain-technologies-beyond-cryptocurrencies/index.en.md

 ## Demystifying Blockchain Technology: Applications Beyond Cryptocurrencies

 Blockchain technology has been making waves in the world of finance due to its association with **cryptocurrencies** such as Bitcoin and Ethereum.
 However, the potential applications of blockchain technology extend far beyond the realm of cryptocurrencies.
-In this article, we will delve deeper into the workings of blockchain technology and explore its various use cases in different industries such as **finance, supply chain management, healthcare, energy and utilities, and governance and public services**.
+In this article, we will dig deeper into the workings of blockchain technology and explore its various use cases in different industries such as **finance, supply chain management, healthcare, energy and utilities, and governance and public services**.

 ### Understanding Blockchain Technology